Scheduling & planning your production

 NOTE!
 The entire scene and its parts will now remove itself from the production day(s) where you have placed it and revert to the top of the left-hand scene column.
 To add it back into planning, just drag and drop it where you want it.

-STEP 13: Estimate working hours and finished material
+STEP 15: Estimate pages, working hours and finished material

-If you have set standard working hours and production time on scenes during breakdown, Dramatify will automatically calculate estimated working/production time at the end of each column (PT), as well as estimate how many minutes finished material you will produce (ST).
+If you have set standard working hours at Planning > Settings, and production time on scenes during breakdown, Dramatify will automatically calculate estimated working/production time at the end of each column (PT), as well as the number of pages (PGS) and estimate how many minutes finished material you will produce (ST).
 Any time that you set on banners for non-scene events will also be added to the working hours.

 STEP 15A: Adding dates with the calendar